Bangers and cash: German sausage makers fight 'cartel' fine

 But the remaining companies made use of a legal sleight of hand and simply restructured to make nearly 240 million euros of the total bill disappear.

-Under the loophole -- dubbed the "sausage gap" -- parent companies could not be held liable for the fines of a subsidiary if that subsidiary ceased to exist.
+Under the loophole -- dubbed the "sausage gap" -- parent companies could not be held liable for the anti-trust fines of a subsidiary if that subsidiary ceased to exist.

 The legal trickery ended earlier this year with a change in German competition law.